Colorado Avalanche–Detroit Red Wings brawl: Aftermath

-On April 1, 1998, Joe Louis Arena was the site of another Avs-Wings brawl.
-This time Patrick Roy challenged and then squared off with Chris Osgood at center ice.
-The referees called more severe penalties this time, as Roy and Osgood both received minor, major, misconduct, and game misconduct penalties.
-The two teams combined for 46 penalties totaling 228 minutes.
-The Wings won the game 2–0, and would go on to win its second consecutive Stanley Cup.
+On April 1, 1998, Joe Louis Arena was the site of another brawl.
+This time Patrick Roy challenged and then squared off with Red Wings goaltender Chris Osgood at center ice.
+The referees called more severe penalties this time, as Roy and Osgood both received game misconducts.
+The two teams had a combined 218 penalty minutes.
+The Red Wings won the game 2–0, and would go on to win its second consecutive Stanley Cup.

-The game and brawl is considered a defining moment in modern hockey history.
-However, as players began to leave each team through free agency, trades or retirements, the rivalry began to die down.

-A game between the Red Wings and Avalanche at the Pepsi Center on March 23, 2002, broke into a brawl (much smaller than the previous two) when Kirk Maltby came into Patrick Roy's net and Roy took exception.
-The brawl continued when Red Wings goaltender Dominik Hašek skated down the length of the ice to confront Roy but tripped on a discarded stick, causing him to crash into and knock over Roy.
-Infuriated, Roy threw off his glove and mask to fight as Hasek did the same, but the two were restrained by the officials, thus preventing Roy from fighting a third Red Wing goaltender since 1997.
-The Red Wings won this game 2–0, and then the 2002 Stanley Cup.
+A game between the Red Wings and Avalanche at the Pepsi Center on March 23, 2002, broke into a much smaller scrum when Red Wings winger Kirk Maltby crashed into Patrick Roy.
+Roy took exception and began retaliating.
+The scrum continued when Red Wings goaltender Dominik Hašek skated down the length of the ice to confront Roy but he slipped, which caused him to trip Roy.
+Infuriated, Roy threw off his glove and mask, but the two were restrained by the officials, thus preventing Roy from fighting a third Red Wings goaltender.
+The Red Wings won this game 2–0, and eventually the Stanley Cup.

-On March 26, 2022, 25 years after this brawl, McCarty and Lemieux met again at a local bar in Michigan to rewatch this game.
+On March 26, 2022, 25 years after the brawl, McCarty and Lemieux met again at a local bar in Michigan to rewatch this game.